cpgravina/cpgravina/README.md

 I'm a **Fullstack Web Developer** 💻 and **Localization Specialist** 🌍 with a passion for creating seamless user experiences through technology.
 My experience in localization has honed my ability to pay attention to detail and ensure quality in all aspects of product development.

-### Projects 🚀

-- **Rural Experience**: Developed a web application for renting rural houses with a focus on user-friendly design and robust backend functionality.

 ### Skills 🛠️

 - **Languages & Frameworks**: `JavaScript`, `React`, `Python`, `Node.js`